By Vijaylakshmi Nadar

-Despite teaching and practising reiki, Meera lived with this anger for more than four decades.
+Despite teaching and practicing reiki, Meera lived with this anger for more than four decades.
 “It was like a volcano waiting to erupt inside me.
-I realised that this feeling of rejection and lack of self-worth was my perception, not reality.
+I realized that this feeling of rejection and lack of self-worth was my perception, not reality.
 I could not, however, really distinguish between the two,” she explains.

-It was a chance comment from a relative who mentioned that her mother had really missed her and had wanted her back immediately, that made her finally aware and she was eventually able to heal and let go at Oneness.
+It was a chance comment from a relative who mentioned that her mother had really missed her and had wanted her back immediately, which made her finally aware and she was eventually able to heal and let go at Oneness.
 “The strange thing was that while I was letting go of the hurt, my brother let me know in a phone call that my mother was remembering me that whole day.
-I did a forgiveness prayer with her and was finally able to shed tears of joy as I felt like a mended doll,” says a relieved Meera.
+I did a forgiveness prayer with her and was finally able to shed tears of joy as I felt like an amended doll,” says a relieved Meera.

-She came to terms with how long it took her to heal, by recognising that the “Universe has a beautiful design and everything will happen in its own time”.
+She came to terms with how long it took her to heal, by recognizing that the “Universe has a beautiful design and everything will happen in its own time”.

 After her own release, her level of empathy and compassion went up.
 “Whatever I had released, I was able to release in my clients faster, too.”